Q & A Library

 Answer (Published 11/1/2007)

-I asked Tieraona Low Dog, M.D., an internationally recognized expert in the fields of integrative medicine, dietary supplements and women's health, about graviola.
+I asked Tieraona Low Dog, M.D., an internationally recognized expert in the fields of integrative medicine, dietary supplements and women’s health, about the graviola fruit.
 Dr. Low Dog, an expert in botanical medicine, told me that it is the common name for Annona reticulata, also known as custard apple, a tree that grows in South America and the Caribbean islands and is prized by locals for its delicious fruit and medicinal properties.
 She explained that the unripe fruit is used traditionally to treat diarrhea and dysentery.
 The leaves are taken internally to eliminate worms and other parasites and are also applied topically for poorly healing wounds.
 The root bark is used to reduce fever.

 The idea that graviola is an effective cancer fighter comes from research at Purdue University’s School of Pharmacy and Pharmaceutical Sciences on the active components of the tree, unique substances known as annonaceous acetogenins.
 The Purdue investigators found them to be potent inhibitors of cancer cells while leaving normal cells alone.
 They also found the compounds to be effective against drug-resistant cancer cells.